gotnoshoeson/GenerationalSFT/README.md

-# 🏗 FanSociety - it's like GoFundMe for musicians.
+# 🎫 💑 FanSociety - it's like GoFundMe for musicians, decentralized.

 FanSociety Manifesto